mugil0095/PDF-Chatbot/Readme.md

 - **Retrieval-Augmented Generation**: Utilizes OpenAI's RAG method for generating responses based on PDF content.
 - **API Endpoints**: Provides API endpoints for uploading PDFs and querying the contents.
 - **Unit Tests**: Includes unit tests to ensure functionality and reliability.

+## deepset/roberta-base-squad2

+The `deepset/roberta-base-squad2` model is a fine-tuned version of RoBERTa for the SQuAD2.0 dataset (Stanford Question Answering Dataset).
+It excels in reading comprehension tasks by answering questions based on given context.
+The model is particularly adept at handling unanswerable questions, making it a robust choice for document querying systems.

+- **Model**: RoBERTa-base
+- **Dataset**: SQuAD2.0
+- **Use Case**: Reading comprehension, Question Answering

+In this project, `deepset/roberta-base-squad2` is used to generate accurate and contextually relevant responses based on the content of uploaded PDF documents.

 ## Directory Structure